 When you and your mentor set a schedule, FOLLOW IT.
 Always show up to work when you are scheduled.
 If you are sick or if there is an emergency, make sure that your mentor is notified.
 Be sure to find out what your mentor expects of you.
 When you are working in an office, you represent Troy University.
 Therefore, it is very important that you bring a professional attitude to your position.
 Be sure that your mentor has your schedule, address, and phone number.
 Many offices will give their leadership scholar a list of guidelines to follow.
 One basic guideline many offices will have is do not show up wearing the shirt of another university.

 Each semester our office will host a leadership scholar seminar for you.
-It is very important that as a leadership scholar you check your e-mail for announcements from our office as to when the program will be held.
+You are required to attend one seminar each semester.
+It is very important that as a leadership scholar you check CANVAS for announcements from our office as to when the program will be held.
 When you arrive at the location the seminar is being held there will be sign up sheets in the lobby so you can sign in your attendance.
-At every leadership seminar that my office sponsors we have at least 4 lists that you can sign, you just need to sign one list.
+At every leadership seminar that my office sponsors we have at least 2 lists that you can sign, you just need to sign one list.
 This is to keep long lines from forming.

 It is impossible for our office to schedule a seminar that every leadership scholar can attend a seminar.
-Because schedules conflict so much we give you other options if you can not attend the seminar our office holds.
-Here is how you make up seminars that you can not attend.
-In your Troy e-mail you will get many announcements throughout the semester about speakers that either campus organizations host or that academic departments host.
-Just watch your Troy e-mail for these announcements, select one that you can go to, then e-mail Barbara Patterson a paragraph about the content of the program.
+Because schedules conflict so much we give you other options if you cannot attend the seminar our office holds.
+Here is how you make up seminars that you cannot attend.
+In CANVAS you will get many announcements throughout the semester about speakers that either campus organizations host or that academic departments host.
+Just watch your Troy e-mail for these announcements, select one that you can go to, then submit to CANVAS a paragraph about the content of the program.
 It is that simple!

 We only have one sign in seminar a semester and most leadership scholars make every effort to go to that one so they do not have to write up a paragraph, but there are so many interesting speakers on campus throughout the year that we certainly do not mind you going to one of those.